M3DLayout: A Multi-Source Dataset of 3D Indoor Layouts and Structured Descriptions for 3D Generation: Experiments

 \subsection{Experimental Settings}

-We conduct experiments to evaluate the effectiveness of our conditional diffusion model on the proposed dataset.
-The goal is to assess both the plausibility and controllability of the generated 3D layouts under different scene conditions.
-The detailed dataset train/val splits and implementation details are provided in the Appendix~\ref{sec:datasplit}.
-We describe our evaluation settings as follows:
+We evaluate the effectiveness of autoregressive and diffusion-based methods on the proposed dataset, assessing the plausibility and controllability of generated 3D layouts.
+Detailed train/val splits and implementation details are in the supplementary material.

 \textbf{Baselines.} We compare our method with two state-of-the-art scene generation approaches: DiffuScene~\cite{tangDiffuSceneDenoisingDiffusion2024} and InstructScene~\cite{linInstructSceneInstructionDriven3D2024}, both of which are text-driven methods based on diffusion models.
-More details are provided in the Appendix~\ref{sec:baseline}.
+More details are provided in the supplementary material.